YehonathanYadgar/YehonathanYadgar/README.md

 - 🌱 I’m currently learning about Deep Learning and AI Agents
 - 💞️ I’m looking to collaborate on projects related to AI Agents
 - 📫 How to reach me jonyyadgar@gmail.com
-- ⚡ Fun fact: Elephants have much more neurons then humans
+- ⚡ Fun fact: Elephants have more neurons then humans

 <!---
 YehonathanYadgar/YehonathanYadgar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.